 - 1. The construction and equipment of ships intended to be registered as "Bulk Carriers" are to be in accordance with the requirements in this Chapter or equivalent thereto. - 2.
-The requirements in this Chapter are not applied to bulk carriers which were contracted for construction after 1 April 2006 according to Pt 13 (Common Structural Rules for Bulk Carriers and Oil Tankers).
-However, the requirements in Sec 14 and Sec 16 apply to bulk carriers including the vessels which should be applied Pt 13. - 3.
+The requirements in this Chapter apply to bulk carriers which were contracted for construction on or after 1 April 2006, excluding the vessels which should be applied Pt 13 (Common Structural Rules for Bulk Carriers and Oil Tankers).
+However, the requirements in Sec 14 and Sec 16 apply to bulk carriers including the vessels which should be applied Pt 13.
+(2022) - 3.
 Except where specially required in this Chapter, the general requirements for the construction and equipment of steel ships are to be applied. - 4.
 The requirements in this Chapter are framed for ships not less than 100 m and up to 250 m in length and of usual form, having single deck, machinery aft, bilge hopper tanks and topside tanks, and also double bottoms under cargo holds, and decks and bottoms with longitudinal framing.
 In addition, SUBC(Self-Unloading Bulk Carrier), which has a hopper type cargo hold and a conveyor systemfor unloading cargo, is also subject to the requirements of this Chapter.
 (2020) - 5.
 Ships with different construction from the scope of application given above or larger ships to which the requirements in this Chapter are not applicable, are to be at the discretion of the Society. - 6.
 Bulk carriers, which were contracted for construction before 1 July 1998, and the keels of which were laid or which were at a similar stage of construction before 1 July 1999, are to be determined at the discretion of the Society. - 7.
-All bulk carriers of 150 m in length and above, intending to carry solid bulk cargoes having a density of 1.78 t/m, or above, with single deck, topside tanks and hopper tanks, which have the foremost hold stipulated in the following (1) or (2) and have not been constructed in compliance with Sec 11 and Sec 12 of the Rules are to be complied with Annex 7-5 radditional Requirements for Existing Bulk CarriersJ.
-(2021) - (1) the foremost hold is bounded by the side shell only for ships which were contracted for construction prior to 1 July 1998. - (2) the foremost hold is double side skin construction of less than 760 mm breadth measured perpendicular to the side shell in ships, the keels of which were laid, or which were at a similar stage of construction, before 1 July 1999.
+All bulk carriers of $150 \, \mathrm{m}$ in length and above, intending to carry solid bulk cargoes having a density of $1.78 \, \mathrm{t/m^3}$, or above, with single deck, topside tanks and hopper tanks, which have the foremost hold stipulated in the following (1) or (2) and have not been constructed in compliance with Sec 11 and Sec 12 of the Rules are to be complied with Annex 7-5 「Additional Requirements for Existing Bulk Carriers」, (2021) - (1) the foremost hold is bounded by the side shell only for ships which were contracted for construction prior to 1 July 1998. - (2) the foremost hold is double side skin construction of less than 760 mm breadth measured perpendicular to the side shell in ships, the keels of which were laid, or which were at a similar stage of construction, before 1 July 1999.